Reactivity

 Reactive Properties

-The table instance provides several reactive properties that update automatically:
+The table instance provides several reactive properties that automatically update:

 data